Bhumika-Dobariya/Bhumika-Dobariya/README.md

 - Exploring new technologies and programming concepts

 ## 🌱 Currently Learning:
-- Python backend development with FastAPI and Django
+- Python backend development with FastAPI and Django Rest Framework

 ## 🔧 Technologies & Tools
 Here are some technologies and tools I frequently work with: